yandex-cloud/docs/en/_includes/security/standard/virtualenv-safe-config.md

 1. Open the settings of a specific VM with a **Container Optimized Image**.
 1. In the Docker container's Settings, disable the **Privileged mode** parameter.

-#### 3.31 {{ certificate-manager-full-name }} certificate is valid for at least 30 days {#certificate-validity}
+#### 3.31 The {{ certificate-manager-full-name }} certificate is valid for at least 30 days {#certificate-validity}

 You can use {{ certificate-manager-full-name }} to manage TLS certificates for your API gateways in the API Gateway, as well as your websites and buckets in {{ objstorage-name }}. {{ alb-name }} is integrated with {{ certificate-manager-short-name }} for storing and installing certificates. it is recommended that you use {{ certificate-manager-short-name }} to obtain your certificates and rotate them automatically.

-When using TLS in your application, it is recommended that you limit the list of your trusted root certificate authorities (root CA).
+When using TLS in your application, we recommend that you limit the list of your trusted root certificate authorities (root CA).

 When using certificate pinning, keep in mind that Let's Encrypt certificates are [valid for 90 days](https://letsencrypt.org/docs/faq/#what-is-the-lifetime-for-let-s-encrypt-certificates-for-how-long-are-they-valid).

-it is recommended that you update certificates in advance if they are not [updated automatically](../../../certificate-manager/concepts/challenges.md#auto).
+We recommend that you update certificates in advance if they are not [updated automatically](../../../certificate-manager/concepts/challenges.md#auto).

 {% list tabs group=instructions %}